rohitchormale/cookiecutter-flask-minimal/README.md

 They are pointed to controllers.
 * **myproject/myproject/controllers.py** - Define your controllers here to manipulate views and database.
 Similar to `views.py` in django.
 So flow will be `url-> controller -> template/database`.
-* **myproject/myproject/extensions.py** - Instantiate flask extensions here so those can be accessed easily in other modules.
+* **myproject/myproject/extensions.py** - Instantiate flask extensions here so those can be easily accessed in other modules.
 Extensions can be initialized in `myproject/myproject/__init__.py` also.
 Keeping them separate, will look clean.
-Important point is, after you instantiate extension here, you need to initiate it again in `myproject/myproject/__init__.py/create_app`.
+Important point is, after you INSTANTIATE extension here, you need to INITIATE it again in `myproject/myproject/__init__.py/create_app`.
 You can see example format in comments once app is created.
 * **myproject/myproject/forms.py** - Create your http forms here.
 See [wtforms](http://flask.pocoo.org/docs/1.0/patterns/wtforms/)
 * **myproject/myproject/models.py** - Create your database models here.
 See [flask-sqlalchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/).
 Make sure to enable related extension for this.
+Database url will be configured in configuration files.
+See below.
 * **myproject/myproject/commands.py** - Custom terminal commands to ease your workflow.
 See [flask-cli](http://flask.pocoo.org/docs/1.0/cli/)

 * **myproject/myproject/ui/static** - keep your static files like css, js, media here.
-* **myproject/myproject/ui/templates** - keep your templates here.
+* **myproject/myproject/ui/templates** - keep your http templates here.

-* **myproject/README.md** - Information about project
+* **myproject/README.md** - Information about project.
-* **myproject/requirements.txt** - Modules used in project
+* **myproject/requirements.txt** - Python modules used in project.
-* **myproject/wsgi.py** - wsgi module to integrate app with web servers like apache, gunicorn
+* **myproject/wsgi.py** - `wsgi` module to integrate app with web servers like apache, gunicorn.
+See [mod_wsgi](http://flask.pocoo.org/docs/1.0/deploying/mod_wsgi/).
 * **myproject/config.py** - Project permanent configuration.
-It will be committed in version control tool.
+This should be committed in version control tool.
 Similar to `settings.py` in django.
-* **myproject/instance/config.py** - Project temporary config like secrets etcs.
-It MUST NOT be committed in version control tool.
+* **myproject/instance/config.py** - Project temporary config like secrets etc. It MUST NOT be committed in version control tool.

 ## Bootstrapping

 By default, development environment is not enabled.
 To enable it, set environmental variable 'FLASK_ENV=development'.
+Development server can be started using `flask run` command.
+While to integrate your app with web servers like apache, use `wsgi.py` module, mentioned above.

 ## References